ImperialCollegeLondon/rcds_intro_cpp/Chapter3/README.md

 3. Print the result on the screen.

-## Exercise 3 - Hello World for, while, do while
+## Exercise 3 - Hello World with for, while, do while

 Write a C++ program that uses loops for printing a result in the terminal.